Windows emergency security updates for systems with Intel CPUs

 CVE-2022-21166 – Device Registration Partial Record (DRPW)

-According to Microsoft, no security updates have been released for these vulnerabilities except for a few fixes implemented for Windows Server 2019 and Windows Server 2022.
+According to Microsoft, no security updates have been released for these vulnerabilities other than a few fixes implemented for Windows 2019 and Windows Server 2022.

 Today Microsoft released a somewhat confusing set of security updates for Windows 10, Windows 11, and Windows Server that address these vulnerabilities.

-From the support bulletins, it is not clear if these are new Intel updates or other mitigations that will be applied to the devices.
+From the bulletins s, it is unclear if these are new updates from Intel or other mitigations that will be applied to the devices.

 These updates are released as manual updates in the Microsoft Update Catalog: